terralist/terralist/docs/getting-started.md

   <br/>The `email` and `openid` scopes must assigned for the GitLab Oauth application
 - [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)

-For local development, you can set the homepage URL to `http://localhost:5758` and the callback URL to `http://localhost:5758/v1/api/auth/redirect`.
+!!! note "For local development, you can set the homepage URL to `http://localhost:5758` and the callback URL to `http://localhost:5758/v1/api/auth/redirect`."

 !!! note "The port `5758` is the default.
 If you decide to change it, you will also need to change it in the Oauth App settings."